What is shoulder impingement?

 - Pain along the front and outside of the shoulder

-- Pain related to certain activities and postures
+- Pain with certain activities and in certain positions

 - Pain at night